LordButley/JapanEasy/TESTING.md

 ## Manual Testing

 In order to ensure that the website is fully responsive across screen sizes, I used Google Developer Tools as well as Responsinator.
-I manually went through each page and checked through all potential break points starting with a large viewport and working my way down to 320px wide
+I manually went through each page and checked through all potential break points starting with a large viewport and working my way down to 320px wide.
+All steps below were check across laptop, tablet and phone screen sizes.

   * Navigation - Repeated steps on all pages.
-        * Click on logo to confirm that it navigates to landing page.
+        * Click on logo to confirm that it reloads the home page
-        * Click on all navigation links to verify that they direct to the indicated page.
+        * Click on all social media links to test that they direct to the right site as well as opening a new tab.
-        * Check that the header sticks to the top of the page
-        * Check that the header is no longer sticky on smaller viewports
-        * Check that the header's height becomes larger to encompass all text at small viewports.
-        * Check that the alignment of text changes for smaller viewports
+        * Check that the alignment of text changes for smaller viewports and still fits within the container

-    * Footer - Repeated steps on all pages.
-        * Check that the social media links open in a new tab.
-        * Check that the footer does not raise higher than the bottom of the screen but is not permanently sticky across all viewports.
+        * Check that the buttons to start game, end game and try again cause the page to change correctly

     * User feedback - Repeated steps on all pages
-        * Check that the current page is the one highlighted in the navigation menu.
+        * Check that the buttons to start game, end game and try again have a red border when hovered over.
-        * Check that all navigation links become underlined when hoved over
+        * Check that all quiz answers have a red border when hovered over.
-        * Check that all social media links are highlighted when hovered over
+        * Check that all social media links are turn red when hovered over
+        * Check that the answer chosen turns the *correct* colour ie Green is the answer is indeed correct and red otherwise.

-    * Landing page
+    * Quiz questions
+        * Check that the language choice correctly affects the question and answer language.
-        * Check that "Click Here" links direct to the pages intended
+        * Check that the questions are randomly ordered.
-        * Check that "Click here" links underline when hovered over.
-Additionally check that this occurs when over any part of the button.
-            - Check that the tiles align vertically as the screen width becomes smaller
+        * Check that the difficulty setting changes the number of answers provided.
-            - Check that the curved edges of the tiles is removed once the tiles touch the edges of the viewport
+        * Check that each question is only asked once is played through to the end of the syllabary.

-      * Preparation / Arrival Day / Next Steps pages
-        * Check that page loads correctly
-        * Check that the layout changes to a vertical view at small viewports.
+        * Check that the incorrect answers are random and different every time.
+        * Check that the correct answer always appears in the answer set and only appears once.

-      * Contact
+    * Score Counters
+        * Check that incorrect and correct answers are accurately dislayed whilst playing the quiz.
-        * Check that all elements that are set to required are working.
+        * Check that the correct tallies are shown at the end of the quiz.
-        * Check that valid email address is needed with relevant '@' included.
-        * Check that 'Submit' button works as required.
-        * Check that the border-radius is removed for smaller viewports
+        * Check that the counters are all reset once a new game is selected.

 ## Bugs